 As with any popular nightlife area, clashes and scuffles do occur but party-poopers are a tiny minority, and a network in Banff that puts police in direct radio contact with bouncers mean drunken violence is rare and quickly controlled.

 One area infamous for crime within the tourist trail is Vancouver‘s Downtown East Side (DTES).
-Congregations of drug users, dealers and prostitutes have marked this as a place to avoid in many people‘s books.
+Congregations of drug users, dealers and sex workers have marked this as a place to avoid in many people‘s books.

 But DTES lies between two of Vancouver‘s great tourist attractions, historic Gastown and Chinatown, and it would be a shame to miss out on both because of a misinformed fear.